rudidude86/gura-lang.github.io/documents/String-Operation.md

     x = str.each():utf32
     // x is an iterator that returns 0x65e5, 0x672c and 0x8a9e

-A method `string#eachline()` creates an iterator that splits a string by a newline character and returns strings of each line.
+Method `string#eachline()` creates an iterator that splits a string by a newline character and returns strings of each line.

     str = R'''